WildernessLabs/Documentation/docs/Meadow/Getting_Started/Deploying_Meadow/VSExtension/index.md

 1. In Visual Studio, go to **Extensions** > **Manage Extensions**.
 1. Click **Online** and search for `Meadow`.
-1. Install **VS Tools for Meadow**, shut down all instances of Visual Studio, and restart.
+1. Install **VS Tools for Meadow** (version 0.6.0 or later), shut down all instances of Visual Studio, and restart.

 Next, let's install MeadowOS.